breatheco-de/content/src/content/lesson/[draft]context-api.md

   }
 }
 ```
-- **Step 3 (Views)**:  No it's time to create the application view, we will use the `ThemeProvider` inside the render method of the application and then we can add as many components as we like, and those components will have access to the GlobalContext if that is what we want, we will be adding the `<TodoList />` component that will be creating the
+- **Step 3 (Views)**:  No it's time to create the application view, we will use the `ThemeProvider` inside the render method of the application and then we can add as many components as we like, and those components will have access to the GlobalContext if that is what we want, we will be adding the `<TodoList />` component in advanced (the one we create on the last step).
 ```js
 // Step 4: Create your your first app view with the ThemeProvider component,
 // this View will be added into the document using the ReactDOM.render() function